nikitavoloboev/data/docs/life/happiness.md

 [Huberman](https://hubermanlab.com/) did a [nice episode on science behind happiness](https://hubermanlab.com/science-based-tools-for-increasing-happiness/).
 Loved the part about synthetic happiness.

+One important thing I always keep in my mind is that everyone has their own unique idea of what happiness is.
+And I can't force my happiness onto anyone.
+If I truly care about a person, I always try to find what that happiness for the person is and try and give it to them.

 ## Other things that help

 - Maintaining a social support network (and having a dog).